BHOWARD.jpg

 BIO (LONG)

-In demand as a freelance violinist, violist, and pianist, she has performed with musicians of all genres including Bobby ConnHurray for the Riff RaffNonameChicago Composer’s OrchestraWrekmeister HarmoniesMinor Characters, Very Truly YoursThe Rutabega, and Mucca Pazza.
+In demand as a freelance violinist, violist, and pianist, she has performed with musicians of all genres including Yeah Yeah Yeahs, Bobby ConnHurray for the Riff RaffNonameChicago Composer’s OrchestraWrekmeister HarmoniesMinor CharactersVery Truly YoursThe Rutabega, and Mucca Pazza.
 An active session musician, she has been featured on studio recordings by American Idol winner Lee DeWyze, Grammy-nominated children’s artist Justin Roberts as well as many other recording artists.

 In addition to her music, she has served as artistic director for the arts incubator High Concept Labs and manager of external relations for the arts nonprofit Homeroom.
 She has curated concerts for Experimental Sound Studios The Quarantine Concerts, Elastic Arts, and more.
-She is on the Board of Directors of the Midwest Society for Acoustic Ecology.
+She previously served on the Board of Directors of the Midwest Society for Acoustic Ecology.

 She holds a M.Mus. in piano performance and pedagogy from Northwestern University and B.A. in piano and violin performance from Montana State University.